Signed in as:

 ---

 Heather Weidner has been a cop’s kid, technical writer, editor, college professor, software tester, and IT manager.
-Originally from Virginia Beach, Heather has been a mystery fan since Scooby-Doo and Nancy Drew.
-She writes the Pearly Girls Mysteries, the Delanie Fitzgerald Mysteries, the Jules Keene Glamping Mysteries, and the Mermaid Bay Christmas Shoppe Mysteries, and she has non-fiction pieces in Promophobia and The Secret Ingredient: A Mystery Writers’ Cookbook.
-She is a member of Sisters in Crime National, Central Virginia, Chessie, and Guppies, and the Grand Canyon Writers, International Thriller Writers, and James River Writers.
-Heather blogs regularly with the Writers Who Kill.
-She lives in Central Virginia with her husband and a pair of Jack Russell terriers.
+She is the author of the Pearly Girls Mysteries, the Delanie Fitzgerald Mysteries, the Jules Keene Glamping Mysteries, and the Mermaid Bay Christmas Shoppe Mysteries.
+Her short stories appear in Virginia is for Mysteries; 50 Shades of Cabernet; Deadly Southern Charm; Murder by the Glass; First Comes Love, Then Comes Murder; and Crimes in the Old Dominion.
+She also has nonfiction pieces in Promophobia and The Secret Ingredient: A Mystery Writers’ Cookbook.
+A regular blogger with Writers Who Kill, Heather has been a mystery fan since the days of Scooby-Doo and Nancy Drew.
+Originally from Virginia Beach, she now lives in Central Virginia with her husband and a crazy Jack Russell Terrier

 ---